-The Change field of view feature makes the camera switch to using a wider or narrower lens to take in and show more or less of the drawing during a specified transition segment.
-Between a starting point and an end point, the camera lens turns either narrower or wider.
+The Change field of view feature makes the camera switch to using a wider or narrower lens to show more or less of the drawing during a specified transition segment.
+Between a starting point and an end point, the camera lens becomes either narrower or wider, depending on the number set.
 When the camera reaches the end point of the transition segment, it returns to the original field of view until there is a new change, or for the remainder of the path.
 Along a single camera path there can be several segments, preferably one after another.

 To change the field of view between two points, follow these steps:

-- Define a camera path by following the instructions found in the chapter Placing a Camera Path or Stationary Camera.
+- Define a camera path by following the instructions found in the chapter Placing a Camera Path or Stationary Camera (1).

 - Click the Change field of view button on the Movie Studio component tab.

 - Move the cursor to the drawing area.
 A red V icon is attached to the cursor.
 The icon snaps to the camera path to indicate the segment starting point (2), and an input field at the top left corner lets you enter a new field of view.
 You can enter your desired field of view now, or edit it later in the quick properties box.